bruceblore/BangleApps/README.md

   * Now preserves data when closed
   * Supports keeping track of laps
 * torch: Max brightness on open

-### To do

-* Timer (Most likely writing from scratch or using touchtimer)
+* bgtimer
   * Keypad to enter time
   * Run in background

+### To do

 * Quiet mode
   * Option for display full off after timeout
 * stlap
   * Gesture mode
-  * Button to open stlapview if
+  * Button to open stlapview if installed
 * (Low priority) Snake
   * Use tapping instead of swiping
   * Smaller field, bigger tiles